 Newcastle Fans TV and BoroFan TV, two YouTube channels, have come together to organise a charity football match for the Sir Bobby Robson Foundation and the Gary Parkinson Trust.

-The two charities, whom they are named after, are people who mean so much to the respected clubs.
-Sir Bobby Robson, who was from the North East, managed Newcastle United from 1999-2004 and was his final club in a glittering managerial career.
+The two charities mean so much to the respected clubs.
+Sir Bobby Robson, who was from the North East, managed Newcastle United from 1999-2004 and it was his final club in a glittering managerial career.
 After retiring, Robson launched the Sir Bobby Robson Foundation in March 2008 and the Cancer Trials Research Centre was set up in the Freeman Hospital in Newcastle-upon-Tyne.

-Gary Parkinson made over 200 league appearances for Middlesbrough in 1986-1993.
+Gary Parkinson made over 200 league appearances for Middlesbrough from 1986-1993.
 In 2010, the former player suffered a stroke which led to a diagnosis of locked-in syndrome.

 “Boro Fans TV has previously supported charity events such as the Boro Walkers Charity and the Teesside Family Foundation, but never a joint event with a rival football team,” says Boro Fans TV founder, Ian Ross.